- Anesthesiology

 Time Requirement

 The format of residency training emergency medicine varies.
-There are three year programs (PGY1-3), three year programs that start in the PGY 2 year (PGY2-4), and four year programs (PGY1-4).
+There are three year programs (PGY1-3) and four year programs (PGY1-4).
 There are also several five year combined training programs (EM/IM, EM/FP, EM/Peds).
 Additional training from 1-2 years is required to be certified in the subspecialty areas.

 Subspecialties